CodeCoursez/starter/README.md

 ## Usage

 :one: - clone the repo :arrow_down:
+:two: - remove `.example` from the files in env dir
+:three: - configure the `.env` files
-:two: - `docker-compose up` :whale:
+:four: - `docker-compose up` :whale:
-:three: - judge is working on your http://localhost :smiley:
+:five: - judge is working on your http://localhost :smiley:
-:four: - enjoy :tada:
+:six: - enjoy :tada:

 ## How it works